Benggali Bread with Kaya (Coconut Jam)

 • In your breadmaker pan or stand mixer bowl, add the water, egg, and shortening.

-• Add the flour, sugar, milk powder, yeast, bread improver, and salt.
+• Add the flour, sugar, milk powder, yeast, bread improver if using, and salt.

 • Transfer the breadmaker pan to your breadmaker, and start the Dough cycle.
 In my Kenwood BM450 this program takes 1 hour 30 minutes.